That last hallmark of the season doesn’t date back as far as the other traditions, but it’s just as reliable.

 This isn’t the first time we’ve caught up with the accidental pals.

-Hinton told TODAY that he and Dench had kept in touch the past year over text messages.
-Hinton, who graduated from high school this year, wants to go to college and law school and become a sports agent, and Dench offers him career advice when she can.
+Back in 2017, Hinton told TODAY that he and Dench had kept in touch over more text messages.
+Hinton, who graduated from high school last year, wants to go to college and law school and become a sports agent, and Dench offers him career advice when she can.